xkoolx/xkoolx/README.md

 - 👋 Hi, I’m @xkoolx
 - 👀 I’m interested in space and the vastness of the universe.
-- 🌱 I’m currently learning Python, Cadence, and Web Security.
+- 🌱 I’m currently learning Python, Ai Systems Engineering, and ML.
 - 💞️ I’m looking to collaborate on IoT crypto projects / Music related crypto projects
+-    I'm orignally a Certified Audio Engineer.
 - 📫 How to reach me xkoolx.eth@proton.me

 <!---